ChibiOS/ChibiOS/testhal/STM32/STM32L4xx/USB_CDC/readme.txt

 *****************************************************************************
-** ChibiOS/HAL - ADC driver demo for STM32L4xx.                            **
+** ChibiOS/HAL - USB driver demo for STM32L4xx.                            **
 *****************************************************************************

 ** TARGET **

-The demo runs on an STM32 Nucleo64-L476RG board.
+The demo runs on an STM32L476_DISCOVERY board.

 ** The Demo **

-The application demonstrates the use of the STM32L4xx ADC driver.
+The application demonstrates the use of the STM32L4xx USB driver.

-** Board Setup **

-- Connect PC1 to 3.3V and PC2 to GND for analog measurements.

 ** Build Procedure **